-“like a literary Baedeker” (p.
+8. Annika carries Kangaroo “like a literary Baedeker” (p.
 18), using it to identify places around Thirroul.
 Discuss the comfort she gains from using literature as a guide.

 9. Discuss the effects of the war on Roy McKinnon and Dr. Frank Draper.

-—as Annika tells Isabel, “We’re his memorial, I suppose.” (p.
+10. The act of mourning and memorial takes various shapes and forms in The Railwayman’s Wife—as Annika tells Isabel, “We’re his memorial, I suppose.” (p.
 44).
 Do you think it was important to have a memorial service for Mac, even though Annika was against it?
 In what ways does the town differentiate between those who were killed during the war and those killed at home?

 11. What did you think of Roy’s idea to leave the book of poems on Annika’s bookshelf?

 12. Did you like the ending?
 Why or why not?
-Enhance Your Book Club

 1. The Australian backdrop of The Railwayman’s Wife is significant in setting the place and tone of the story, but both Annika and Mac come from rich traditional heritages as well.
 Research traditional Australian, Scottish, and Nordic dishes to bring to your book club’s meeting.

 2. On page 84, a librarian says to Annika (paraphrasing Jorge Luis Borges’s Poema de los Dones), “I’ve always wondered if paradise might not be a little like a library.”
 What books would you include in your ideal library?

-.
+3. There are many works of literature and poetry that make cameos in The Railwayman’s Wife.
 Assign each person in your book club a second book or poem to read and discuss how it relates to the book in the context of its appearance and as a whole.
 A list of books may be found below:

-– D. H. Lawrence Jane Eyre
+Kangaroo – D. H. Lawrence

-The Service of Clouds
+The Service of Clouds—Delia Falconer